RanRhoads84/debgpt7.8-with-vectorDB/README.md

 After each session, the chatting history will be saved in `~/.debgpt` as a json file in a unique name.
 You can use `debgpt replay <file_name>` to replay the history.

-During the interactive session, you can use `/save path.txt` to save the last LLM response to the specified file.
-You can also use `/reset` to clear the context.

 #### Ex2.
 BTS / Buildd Query